 How to Use a Face Mask in the Shower

 When you first get into the shower, begin by washing your face and immediately applying the mask.
 “Then, allow the mask to take effect while taking care of your hair and body routine,” advises Dr. Nussbaum.
-“Lastly, remove the mask and, depending on the type of mask, rinse and dry or massage into the skin.”
+“Lastly, remove the mask and, depending on the type, rinse and dry or massage into the skin.”

 Just be sure to read the instructions on the package of your face mask to ensure you’re leaving it on the appropriate amount of time.
 “Exfoliating masks usually need to be removed after a much shorter period than moisturizing or brightening masks.
 Therefore, don't assume all masks are created equal.”
 As a general rule, Dr. Nussbaum reminds you to always avoid the eyes and lips when masking.

 Best Types of Face Masks to Use in the Shower

 Whether or not a face mask lends itself to in-shower application really depends on the product itself.
 It goes without saying that sheet masks aren’t the best idea, given that they need to adhere to your skin in order to work, and overnight masks should be reserved for, you guessed it, bedtime.
 “I would limit it to exfoliating, moisturizing and brightening ones,” says Dr. Nussbaum.
 “Additionally, any mask meant for acne or oily skin may not work as well on wet skin in the shower because they need a clean, dry canvas to give the most effective results.”